Sheng ji: The deck

-Note that the other sevens are no longer considered members of their respective suit, but part of the trump suit; the red jokers are equally ranked with each other, and so are the black jokers, sevens of clubs, and sevens of other suits.
+Note that the other sevens are no longer considered members of their respective suit, but are now considered part of the trump suit; moving the other sevens to the trump suit means the rank 8 and 6 cards are adjacent for all suits.
+The trump suit consists of the red jokers, which are equally ranked with each other, followed by the black jokers, sevens of clubs, sevens of other suits, and the remainder of the trump suit, ordered from A to 2.